BasedAgents/smart-contracts/docs/FAQ.md

 ### What can I control as a token holder?

 **As an Agent Token Holder:**
-- Agent's treasury and fund allocation
+- Veto power over Agent's treasury transactions
-- Agent's code and operational parameters
+- Veto power over Agent's code and parameter changes
-- Agent's strategic direction and partnerships
+- Veto power over Agent's strategic decisions
-- Agent's operational rules and constraints
+- Veto power over operational rules and changes
-- Agent's revenue model
+- Ability to transfer the Director role with sufficient votes

 **As a BAG Token Holder:**
 - Protocol-level parameters and contracts